acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ### Re-cap from the React session

-In the app, we communicate via callbacks (props) between parent and child components in multiple levels:
+In the video player app, we communicate via callbacks (props) between parent and child components in multiple levels:

-The `App` component provide a prop called `onVideoSelect` to its child component `VideoList`, which is a callback setting the state as seen below:
+The `App` component provides a prop called `onVideoSelect` to its child component `VideoList`, which is a callback setting the state as seen below:

     <VideoList onVideoSelect={selectedVideo => this.setState({selectedVideo})} />